MichaelCurrin/emoji-resources/git-log-emoji.md

   lol = "log --graph --decorate --oneline"
 ```

 Now set the emoji command as an alias too.
-This will use `lol` as defined above.
+This will use call `lol` as defined above and then do the replacement.

 ```toml
   emoji = "! git lol | sed 's/docs:/📝 docs:/g ; s/feat:/✨ feat:/g ; s/chore:/🔧 chore:/g ; s/tag:/🔖 tag:/g ; s/fix:/🐛 fix:/g ; s/Initial commit$/🎉 Initial commit/g'"
 ```

+Note - this alias is note complete yet as misses some items until I update it.

 Save the config.